"Threats of all kinds" require such a union, the Saudi foreign minister says

 The UAE and Iran are engaged in a longtime border dispute

-The leaders of the Gulf Cooperation Council will hold a meeting Monday in Saudi Arabia to discuss transforming their six nations into a union, similar to the European Union.
+Leaders of the Gulf Cooperation Council arrived in Saudi Arabia Monday for a meeting to discuss transforming their six nations into a union similar to the European Union.

-The idea of the GCC nations to integrate into one entity -- and replace what exists now as simply a cooperative -- was first floated by Saudi Arabia in December.
-Monday's meeting in Riyadh will lay out the timetable for it.
+The idea of integrating the GCC nations into one entity – and replacing what exists now as simply a cooperative – was first floated by Saudi Arabia in December.
+Monday’s meeting in Riyadh will lay out the timetable for it.

-The GCC is comprised of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+The GCC comprises Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.